h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 alternative models can succeed, even temporarily.
 Human societies have gone through times where there were explosions of scientific and technological breakthroughs.
-However, other parts of the human history is filled with incremental improvements or even staganation.
+However, other parts of the human history is filled with incremental improvements or even staganations.
 Freedom of speech as an idea generation and selection mechanism is much more valuable in periods of breakthoughs.
 Arguments can be made that science has been staganating in the past 40 years and we are just